Running Shoes and Injury.

 Below we list a variety of options with these factors in mind.

-- Asics Kayano
+2. Asics Gel Kayano

-5. Mizuno Wave Paradox 3
+6. Mizuno Wave Paradox 3

 Mizuno work very hard on running shoe technology and have a huge band of loyal followers.
-Their shoes were the second most popular choice for athletes at the Busselton 70.3 in 2017.
+Their shoes were the second most popular choice for athletes at the Busselton 100 in 2025.
 The Paradox is the one shoe that replaced both the Nirvana and the Alchemy.
 It is a step up in stability from the Inspire, offering a very stable ride with the signature responsive Mizuno feel.

 As always, if you unsure of which running shoes you should be in, or are suffering from running injuries, make sure you drop in and see one of the experts at Star Physio to help you back to pain free running!
+Book here to see one of our expert running podiatrists!

 Strength Training and Conditioning

-Another effective way to minimise the risk of future injury and reduce strain is to strengthen the muscles involved in running.
-Our team at Star Physio in knows that tissue strength confers protection against injury – beyond all else!!.
+Another effective way to minimise the risk injury and reduce strain is to strengthen the muscles involved in running.
+Our team at Star Physio in knows that tissue strength confers protection against injury beyond all else!!.
 In fact, you can reduce overuse injuries by almost 50% using conditioning and strength training techniques.

-Call 08 64249578 or contact us online to book an appointment today.
+Call 08 64249578 or book online for an appointment today.